Why Two Factor Authentication Isn't Great

 Lastly, you may not have heard of 2FA accounts being breached.
 Really, how often do we hear about it period?
 The truth is that many hacks are hacks of opportunity.
 All that means is that there was an open door and someone took it.
 Focused attacks are really uncommon.

 The idea of someone hacking your online bank account is sort of funny.
 It’s not like your account has a button on it to empty account and go directly to hacker.
 Mine, they can pay bills to reputable businesses.
 They can email money transfer money, which requires a legit bank on the other end.
 They can transfer money between linked banks (which are mine - takes business days and a legit bank account to add others).
-Honestly, there isn’t a lot to gain.
+Honestly, there isn’t a lot to gain because the scope is limited and tracked.

 What are some things where a hacker could safely and anonymously profit?
 Bitcoin.
 I recommend checking out Bitcoin on reddit and various forums.
 You can hear all the stories of people who had all their money stolen from 2FA accounts.
 It’ll blow your mind.